finos/legend-engine/legend-engine-xt-persistence-pure/README.md

 The specification can loosely be thought of as a representation of an Extract, Transform, Load (ETL) pipeline.
-In this mental model, `Service` handles the Extract and Transform, while Load details and other concerns that don't neatly fit the acronym (e.g. triggering execution) are covered by the rest of the specification.
+In this mental model, `Service` handles the Extract and Transform, while Load details and other concerns that don't neatly fit the acronym (e.g. triggering and notification) are covered by the rest of the specification.

 Note: this is only a loose correlation.
 While execution of a **Persistence** specification may be delegated to a pipeline-ing platform, it also may be handled by Engine itself or be pushed all the way down to source